ibm-cloud-docs/apps/creds_kube.md

 The `IBMCloudEnv` library automatically detects whether your application is running in Kubernetes, Cloud Foundry, or a virtual server instance (treated the same as local docker), and applies the correct `searchPattern` to find the value to return.

 Therefore, the `mappings.json` file is to be considered _the definitive list_ of preconfigured and immediately available values that are from the environment in which your app is to run.
-The values are populated in the environment for the cluster you targeted at the time that you used the **Deploy to cloud** feature.
+The values are populated in the environment for the cluster you targeted at the time that you used the **Configure continuous delivery** feature.

-**Caution**:  at the time of writing this documentation, environment preparation is _always_ performed for all credentials for all resources that are associated with an app, but _not all `env` references_ are placed in the `bindings.yml` file or `mappings.json` file.
-In these cases, you must place such references yourself.
-If you already decided on a target deployment and don't need the abstraction of the `IBMCloudEnv` library, refer to the "Your Code + (target deployment)" section that fits with your decision.

-Some starter kits don't include the reference to the `IBMCloudEnv` dependency, the `manifest.yml`, or the `mappings.json` files at all.
-{: note}